Alderon86/hydraDump/README.md

 Once you found the Targets Directory copy that Number over and put it into the hydraDump script on line 26.

-Dont worry the script itself has comments everywhere in case of what is allowed to t ouch and what not.
+Dont worry the script itself has comments everywhere in case of what is allowed to touch and what not.

 Also edit line `54` and `59` that is where the number will go we found earlier witch Clutch -i